 The options "Only DX-Cluster" and "Only > 2600 km" affect both the maps and lists.
 The rest only apply to the maps.

-Allows you to filter by the mode or modes that you are interested in (CW, Phone, Digital).
+Allows you to filter by the mode or modes that you are interested in (CW, Phone, Digital, WSPR).
 If you have selected band group "VHF & up" it also allows to filter by the propagation modes you are interested to track (Aurora, EME, MS, Tropo, etc.)

 B.- Filter and Search input box:

-This is an input box where to enter a text (callsign, locator, IOTA, etc) you want to filter or search (see below)
+This is an input box where to enter a callsign or continent you want to filter or a text (callsign, locator, IOTA, etc) you want to search (see below)

 C.- Filter by callsign:

-Enter a callsign in B and click this icon to set a filter by it.
-Only spots / reports containing that callsign will be shown both in the maps and lists.
+Enter a callsign or continent code (NA, EU, SA, AF, OC, AS) in B and click this icon to set a filter by it.
+Only spots / reports containing that callsign or related to that continent will be shown both in the maps and lists.
 Use it to see your spots, or who is spotting you.
 Another use is, for instance, to see who is working, or in which bands, a certain DXpedition.
+When filtering by continent you will only see the spots of stations from stations in that continent or those making QSO with that continent.

 When filtering is enabled the icon will show a red tick and the input box will be disabled.
 Click on the icon again to disable the filtering.